LGBT History in All Corners of the Village: The West Village

-June is Pride Month, which makes it especially exciting time to be in the Village.
-LGBT history is closely tied with the Village and environs, and throughout the course of this month we’re focusing on four areas of our neighborhood — the West Village, East Village, South Village, and NoHo — to highlight important locations, either long gone or still standing, that join the neighborhood narrative with this diverse history.
+June is Pride Month, which makes it an especially exciting time to be in the Village.
+LGBT history is closely tied with the Village and its environs, and throughout the course of this month we’re focusing on four areas of our neighborhood — the West Village, East Village, South Village, and NoHo — to highlight important locations, either long gone or still standing, that join the neighborhood narrative with this diverse history.
 All of these sites can also be found on our GVSHP Civil Rights and Social Justice Map, and we encourage everyone to check it out and let us know about other histories and locations to be added.
-To kick off Pride Month, we will be starting with what is probably considered the epicenter of the LGBT Rights Movement, the West Village.
+To kick off Pride Month, we will be starting with what is probably considered the epicenter of the modern LGBT Rights Movement, the West Village.

 It’s no secret that the West Village continues to be an important social setting for LGBT people, but it’s also the site of many important moments in LGBT history and the LGBT rights movement.
 While many places are no longer with us, quite a few important ones remain.
 We here at GVSHP recognize and celebrate these pieces of LGBT history, both as they add to the legacy of the LGBT rights movement and augment the unique character and narrative of the neighborhood and the Greenwich Village Historic District.
 Below are a few standout locations, some that are thankfully still with us and still serving the LGBT community and others that may be gone but their memory still remains strong with the community: